afahinfahimi/tradebysean/instructions.md

 **Q33.
 Short Squeeze Risk** – Field: `% Float`
 * < 5% → 0 (Normal)
 * 5% to 14.99% → 0 (Elevated - monitor)
-* ≥ 15% → -1 (Squeeze risk — avoid shorting)
+* ≥ 15% → +1 (Squeeze potential for longs; avoid shorting per Short Candidate rule)

+Note: % Float ≥ 15% is used as filter in Short Candidate rule, not as score penalty.

 ## Event-Driven Adjustment (±2 points)
-For time-sensitive factors not captured in Q1-30:
+For time-sensitive factors not captured in Q1-33:
 - Catalyst (earnings, FDA, product launch, acquisition) → ±1 to ±2
 - After-hours/pre-market move → ±1
 - Restructuring/layoffs (efficiency vs. distress) → ±1